viperfx07/boilerplatev-bootstrap/README.md

 #BoilerplateV
-An extensive HTML5 framework for building robust web sites utilising [Jade](http://jade-lang.com/), SCSS/PostCSS with [Gulp](http://gulpjs.com).
+An extensive HTML5 framework for building robust web sites utilising [Pug](https://pugjs.org), SCSS/PostCSS with [Gulp](http://gulpjs.com).
 The boilerplate is based on [Yeogurt Generator](https://github.com/larsonjj/generator-yeogurt).
 The difference is, instead of Browserify, it uses Webpack.
+By default, it uses Foundation.
+For Boostrap lovers, you can checkout the [**boilerplatev-bootstrap**](https://github.com/viperfx07/boilerplatev-bootstrap).

 >Notes:
 >